2026-04-20 23:59:59 | EST

 US Stock Market Overview

-Discover high-potential US stocks with expert guidance, real-time updates, and proven strategies focused on long-term growth and controlled risk exposure.
-Our comprehensive approach ensures you have all the information needed to make smart investment choices in today's fast-paced market.
+Join our all-in-one investing platform and receive free access to stock alerts, market commentary, trading opportunities, and portfolio diversification guidance.
 U.S. major equity benchmarks are trading slightly lower in today’s session as of midday, with the S&P 500 at 7109.14, down 0.24% on the day, and the Nasdaq Composite down 0.26%.
 The CBOE Volatility Index (VIX), a common gauge of near-term market risk sentiment, sits at 18.87, slightly above its long-term historical average, signaling mild investor caution amid mixed cross-asset signals.
 Trading volume across major exchanges is in line with recent average levels, with no evidence of broad-based p

 Sector Performance